 - quinoa – most stores stock quinoa; but if you aren’t sure what you are looking for, or can’t find it, here it is!

 - glass serving bowls – this salad is so colorful, I put it in a glass bowl to show it off.

 Your shares help this site to grow.
 Do you know someone who would like this?
 I’d love it if you would share it on Facebook or pin it to your favorite recipe board.

 I hope you love this recipe as much as we do!
 Please consider rating and/or commenting.
 I love hearing from you!

 - 1 cup quinoa

 - 1/2 cup corn

 - 1 bunch scallions, finely chopped

-- 1 cup black beans, cooked
+- 1 cup black beans, cooked or canned

 - 1/4 cup olive oil